-Specific: Dedicate 20% of my time to important tasks during the day.
+S: Dedicate 20% of my time to important tasks during the day.

-Measurable: I can measure my progress by evaluating how much time in a day I am giving to important tasks and make adjustments accordingly.
+M: I can measure my progress by evaluating how much time in a day I am giving to important tasks and make adjustments accordingly.

-Attainable: This goal is attainable as it requires me to get more organized and requires only dedication.
+A: This goal is attainable as it requires me to get more organized and requires only dedication.

-Relevant: This goal is relevant for me because it will improve my productivity.
+R: This goal is relevant for me because it will improve my productivity.

-Time-Bound: I have set a deadline for this goal and know that I have to achieve this by the end of next week.
+T: I have set a deadline for this goal and know that I have to achieve this by the end of next week.